 Grapevine Hills road is an improved dirt road 3.3 miles west of Panther Junction.
 Five primitive roadside campsites are located along the Grapevine Hills road.
 GH-1 is 0.3 miles down the dirt road.
 GH-2 and GH-3 are adjoining sites located 3.8 miles down the dirt road.
 GH-4 and GH-5 are are located at the end of the dirt road.

 Grapevine Hills Road is usually accessible to all vehicles except after rain when it may require high clearance or 4-wheel drive past GH-1.
-Beyond the Grapevine Hills trailhead (mile 6.4), the road is rocky and requires a high clearance vehicle.
+Beyond the Grapevine Hills trailhead (mile 6.4), the road becomes very rough and rocky, and requires at minimum a sturdy high clearance vehicle.

 There is no shade at any of these campsites.
 There is minimal ground cover surrounding GH-1, GH-2, and GH-3.
 Moderate ground cover and low shrubs border GH-4 and GH-5 due to increased vegetation near Grapevine Spring.